Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Prediction Model Performance

+We first show that our prediction model is able to predict observed consumer choices.
 Figure \ref{fig:pred_check} presents the observed and predicted numbers of adoptions for three internal templates in the test set.
 We can see that the true and predicted numbers of adoptions are quite close to each other, suggesting that our prediction model is able to capture consumer preferences for different template designs.
+Our model is also able to predict choices of individual consumers, which we show in the online appendix.